 Cy broke in with the Chicago Cubs for six years, right after their greatest years.
-He was with them from 1912-17.
+He was with them from 1912 to 1917.
 They had finished first in 1910, and they were to finish first again in 1918.
-He was second in the league in home runs in 1915.
+He was second in the National League in home runs in 1915.
 His best year was 1916, when he hit 9 triples and 12 home runs.
 The 12 home runs led the league.
 That year, an article written about him in Baseball Magazine was titled "The Greatest Outfielder in the National League".

 Traded to the Philadelphia Phillies for Dode Paskert, his success increased greatly as the lively ball era started.
-Although he was in the top 3 home run hitters every year from 1918-27, as the number of home runs increased, his value increased.
+Although he was in the top three home run hitters every year from 1918 to 1927, as the number of home runs increased, his value increased.
 In 1918, it took only 6 home runs to be second in the league, but by 1920 he led the league with 15 home runs and in 1923 he was up to 41 home runs.
 Typically, it was Rogers Hornsby, Gavvy Cravath, or Jack Fournier that he battled for the home run lead.

 He became an architect after retiring from baseball.